West Area

 NORTH AND MID-COAST DISTRICTS

-Due to fire concerns, most commercial industry timber companies have either closed their lands to access or are limited to walk in access only in the Coast Range.
-Check the Oregon Forest Industries Council website for timber company contact information.
-An exception to this is the North Alsea-Stott Mountain Travel Management Area(West TMA, East TMA).
+Due to the wetter conditions and decreasing fire danger, multiple timber companies are reopening their lands to public access.
+Hampton's forestlands are now open to walk in access by the public.
+Manulife is open as well but have travel management restrictions on some roads.
+Look for "No Motor Vehicle" signs to know what roads are accessible to motorized vehicles and which are walk in only.
+Check the Oregon Forest Industries Council website for timber company contact information and changing access conditions.
+The North Alsea-Stott Mountain Travel Management Area(West TMA, East TMA) remains open to the public.
 Weyerhaeuser land enrolled in the TMA is open to public access until IFPL 4.
 Be sure to abide by all TMA rules and "No Motor Vehicle" restrictions on specified roads.
+Last updated 11/27/24.

 Mountain quail: Season runs concurrently with the forest grouse season on the north coast, and hunting is likely to be average.
 The early nesting season was wet, making for poor reproduction but mountain quail readily re-nest and can pull off broods during the late summer.
 These birds are most commonly found in brushy clear-cuts, especially those with a south-facing aspect.